dupontdenis/Front-end-Projet--APIteacherCourses/README.md

 ## Seeded data

 Running `npm run seed` inserts example teachers and courses into the database.
-The seeder adds these teachers:

-- Alice Smith
-- Bob Johnson
-- Claire Martin
+The seeder populates sample teachers and courses as defined in `populate.mjs` (for example `Teacher 1`, `Teacher 2`).

 To see the seeded teachers and their `_id` values: